 What time does the Officiant arrive on our big day?

 I arrive 30 minutes or so before the ceremony, unless otherwise requested.
 If we have not had a personal meeting in advance of the ceremony, it will be necessary to meet with the Bride & Groom, (whether individually, or separately), before the ceremony starts, as well as up to two witnesses you select, in order to review the marriage license, check photo IDs, and record the marriage in my notary journal.
 This may take up to 15 minutes, depending on the logistics of your wedding.
 You should plan accordingly, so that the ceremony can start without delay.

 Does the Officiant stay for the reception or dinner?

 An invitation is never assumed, nor are you under any obligation to extend an invitation.
 There is no additional charge if you request my attendance at a dinner or reception after the ceremony.
 It is not always possible for me to attend, especially if I have another wedding or event to officiate.
 You are welcome to ask when the time comes, and if a place setting has been planned for me.
 As a courtesy, if you wish for me to attend your reception, a formal invitation is helpful in advance of your wedding day.

 Do we get to meet you?

 A personal meeting is encouraged when possible, but is not required.
 Your package includes unlimited email consultation.
 You are welcome to come to my office to meet me and discuss options for your wedding.
-However if traveling is involved to meet you out of my local area, I must charge for my time and fuel expenses.
+However if traveling is involved to meet you, I must charge for my time and fuel expenses.